ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 Task[ 4 ]
 ```

-Let's break down and understand this program line by line.
+Let's break down and understand this script line by line.
 In this lesson, we will skip lines explained by previous lessons.

 First, line 3: